 For some reason, we never felt compelled to visit this region.
 Perhaps we were put off by the thought of crowds of backpackers converging on the city and partying all hours of the night.
 However, this city draws travelers from around the world.
 Were we missing something?
 We decided it was time to explore the area for ourselves.
 On a recent visit, we spent four nights at Four Seasons Chiang Mai.

 Located 45 minutes by car from the city center, Four Seasons Chiang Mai is in the middle of what was previously known as the Lanna Kingdom, which means “The Land of a Million Rice Fields.”
 The exquisite beauty of the land took us by surprise.
-Vibrant green rice fields abound, living up to the region’s past name as well as exemplifying its’ new nickname, “Rose of the North.”
+Vibrant green rice fields abound, living up to the region’s last name as well as exemplifying its’ new nickname, “Rose of the North.”
 Although the property is a bit off the beaten path, a shuttle provided by the resort takes you back-and-forth on scheduled times so you could experience the hustle and bustle of downtown Chiang Mai.

 Four Seasons Resort Chiang Mai is in a country-like setting outside of the city proper.
 From the moment we entered the open-air reception pavilion until our fond farewell, we see stunning views and gracious service.
 The outdoor reception pavilion is ideally situated to provide the most remarkable first impression of the resort.
-Spacious Lanna-style pavilions overlook terraced rice fields and the mountains beyond in the beautiful Mae Rim Valley mesmerized us.
+Spacious Lanna-style pavilions overlook terraced rice fields, and the mountains beyond in the beautiful Mae Rim Valley mesmerized us.

 Our renovated room overlooked the working rice field.
 The esthetic is contemporary meets Thai countryside.
 The two-story dwellings in clusters of four, our pavilion featured high ceilings, polished teak floors, a bedroom with its sitting area and a private outdoor Thai “sala” perfect for taking in the exotic surroundings.
 One of our favorite ways to relax was to lounge in our sala while we watched the sun set over the rice field.

 There are the typical luxury amenities, but one of the best things we took advantage of was the on-site loaner bicycle.
 There’s plenty of them, and they are well maintained.
 We chose the “do your own tour” of the surrounding countryside.
 A laminated map is on each bicycle.
 It was amazing!
-We were able to see a number of very local and authentic temples, taste traditional foods from a nearby restaurant, kiosks, and markets side-by-side with everyday Chiang Mai residents going on their daily lives.
+We were able to see some very local and authentic temples, taste traditional foods from a nearby restaurant, kiosks, and markets side-by-side with everyday Chiang Mai residents going on their daily lives.
 We love this type of immersion into the local area and are glad that Four Seasons Resort is outside of the city proper.

 If you want to experience the ultimate in indulgence, The Spa is a palatial three-story villa designed in the ancient “Lanna” style of northern Thai temples.
 The Spa offers treatment suites for couples or individuals, with private changing and shower facilities.
 Spa treatments emphasize ancient Thai rituals and native herbs, spices, and oils.